 The failure to properly utilize a bathroom fan while showering can increase the risk of dangerous, long term mold accumulation in your bath.
 A mold buildup situation can expose the occupants in your home to the prospect of enduring respiratory issues and other health problems.

-Many people drink filtered water, yet few people take water filtration to the whole house level.
-In other words, the vast majority of homes do not have a whole house water filtration system, which can be an important step in enhancing the overall health posture of your residence.
+Many people drink filtered water, yet few people take water filtration to the whole house level, which can be an important step in enhancing the overall health posture of your residence.

 The reality is that a whole house water filtration system ensures that the healthiest possible water is used for all purposes in a home, including cooking, drinking, and bathing.
 These systems remove all types of harmful substances that can exist in municipal water, including high levels of chlorine in some situations.